1 & 2 Thess.

 Any claim in John’s time that one had a gift would have quickly led to a request for the evidence of its possession.
 "Spirit" means a person who claims he has the Spirit.

 There were many "false Christ’s and false prophets" even at this time (Mark 13:22; 2 Pet.
 2:1; 2 Thess.
 2:2-7 cf. 1 Thess.
 5:19-22; Acts 19:13).
-To try the Spirits was to use the gift of discerning of Spirits1.
+To "try the spirits" was to use the gift of "discerning of spirits" (1 Cor.
+12:10)1.
 The doctrinal criterion is also plainly stated so that even today we can "try the Spirits".
 Most who claim to have the Spirit believe in a trinity and would not admit Christ came "in the flesh 2"

 1 We do not have this gift but we have the complete word in its place.
 We must use that to test the spirits.